Copyrighted/portfolio/README.md

 ## Acknowledgments

 Thanks to Miguel Grinberg for the great tutorial and book.
+[Miguel's Blog](https://blog.miguelgrinberg.com/index)

-Link: https://blog.miguelgrinberg.com/index Thanks to hackersandslackers.com for indepth info on Flasks inner workings.
-Link: https://hackersandslackers.com/managing-user-session-variables-with-flask-sessions-and-redis/
+Thanks to hackersandslackers.com for in depth info on Flasks inner workings.
+[HackersandSlackers](https://hackersandslackers.com/managing-user-session-variables-with-flask-sessions-and-redis/)

-Thanks Professor Stackoverflow
+Thanks Stackoverflow